MicrosoftDocs/SupportArticles-docs/support/windows-server/group-policy/group-policy-settings-show-as-extra-registry-settings.md

 ## ADMX/ADML file versions

 You use updated ADMX/ADML files in the Central Store under the *SYSVOL* folder for Group Policy tools on a domain controller.
-The Group Policy Management Console (GPMC) on clients uses the ADMX/ADML files in the Central Store instead of the local folder *c:\\windows\\PolicyDefinitions*.
+The Group Policy Management Console (GPMC) on clients uses the ADMX/ADML files in the Central Store instead of the local folder *C:\\Windows\\PolicyDefinitions*.

 In this situation, some Group Policy settings can't be configured on computers (either domain controllers or clients with Remote Server Administration Tools (RSAT) installed) that use the different versions of the ADMX/ADML files which you use for different OS versions or applications.
 The settings appear as **Extra Registry Settings** in the Group Policy Editor when the *PolicyDefinitions* folder doesn't have the correct versions of ADMX/ADML files.
 The updated ADMX/ADML files in the domain Central Store (SYSVOL) don't contain the editor data for these settings.